-- 3. Malphurs Chapter Summary: Developing a chapter-by-chapter summary of the text: Being Leader: The Nature of Authentic Christian Leadership.
-Write approximately onehalf page on each of the eight chapters, 1⁄2 page on audits, and 1⁄2 page of student reflection for a total of five pages (double-spaced).
+- 1. Exam on Being Leaders and Unit One: Sections One through Seven.
+During the semester, there will be an exam on Being Leaders from a provided note and study guide.
+The study guide will be posted on BlackBoard.
+You will be asked on the exam as to whether you have read the Malphurs book in its entirety.
+(10/14 in class) This assignment is related to SLO #1 and #2.
+This exam will be taken online through Blackboard. - 2.
+Exam on Unit 2: 12/16.
+Sections Eight through Fifteen and Church Administration: Creating Efficiency for Effective Ministry.
+The Note-Guide and exam study guide will be posted on BlackBoard.
+You will be asked on the exam whether you have read Church Administration: Creating Efficiency for Effective Ministry in its entirety.
+This assignment is related to SLO #3and #4.
+This exam will be taken online through Blackboard. - Developing a chapter-by-chapter summary of the text: Being Leader: The Nature of Authentic Christian Leadership.
+Write approximately one-half page on each of the eight chapters, /2 page on audits, and /2 page of student reflection for a total of five pages (double-spaced).
 The student should also complete the audits in the Appendix section of the text.
 The final portion of the summary should reveal the students reflections on the audits in the Appendix of the Text.
 This assignment is related to SLO #1 and #2.
 A rubric for this assignment may be found on Blackboard.
-DUE: 2/15 by 11:59 p.m.
-CST. - 4.
+DUE: 9/30 - 4.
 Annotated List of Sources: You will create 5 annotations following the annotated bibliography format in Turabian for leadership and 5 annotations for administration.
 The annotations can come from articles, magazines, journals, books, or websites.
 These sources are intended to create a binder for you in the areas of leadership and administration in relation to personnel, finances, and property in the context of the local church.
 A total of 10 annotations should be submitted for this assignment.
 This assignment is related to SLO #4.
 A rubric for this assignment may be found on Blackboard.
-DUE: 4/5 by 11:59 p.m.
-CST. - 5.
+DUE: 11/4 - 5.
 Administration Synthesis Paper: Writing a five page, double spaced paper outlining your implementation plan for how administrative work is applied in the local church.
 The student should highlight the planning, organizing, leading, and evaluating components outlined in the Church Administration textbook as well as from several teaching units about these functions.
 A student may also consider aspects of personnel management, guiding church documents, and budgets within this paper.
 This assignment is related to SLO #3.
 A rubric for this assignment may be found on Blackboard.
-DUE: 5/3 by 11:59 p.m.
-CST. - 6.
+DUE: 12/2 - 6.
 Responding to assigned case studies.
-The professor, throughout the semester, will present various case studies of catastrophic moments that could happen under or because of your leadership as well as your administration of planning and organizing the work of ministry in the church.
-In Blackboard you will find the graded discussions listed in the teaching units as well as under the discussion section under the course toolbar.
-The student will be graded for participation with their own initial thoughts as well as responding to two other colleague's posts within the discussion thread.
-DUE: Each week through the teaching units.
+The professors throughout the semester will present various case studies of catastrophic moments that could happen under or because of your leadership as well as your administration of planning and organizing the work of ministry in the church.
 This assignment is related to SLO #5.
+The student can expect three case studies as a part of the course for a grade.
+One will be assigned during class time in each of the following months September, October, and November.
+Each of the case studies count 5% for a combined total of 15%.

-Malphurs Chapter summary 15%
+Malphurs Chapter summary 20%

-Exam One on Malphurs material 15%
+Exam One on Malphurs material 20%

-Exam Two on Welch material 15%
+Exam Two on Welch material 20%

 Administration Synthesis paper 15%

-Annotated list of sources 15%
+Annotated list of sources 10%

-Case study and assigned discussion 25%
+Case study and assigned discussion 15%